rahmanidashti/ContextsPOI/README.md

 ```

 ## TODOs
-- final version code release after the acceptance of the paper
+- [ ] final version code release after the acceptance of the paper
+- [ ] User behaviour analysis part will be available after the acceptance of the paper.

 ## Team